tonjo/charisma-mvc/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache 2 License.
 This means you can use and modify it for free in private or commercial projects.